Voodoo-Crew/coolage/README.md

-# gists #
+# Coolage #

-Collections of scripts, docs, snippets, configs and other useful lines
+Collection of scripts, docs, snippets, configs and other useful lines